Exponential decay of the critical points in a discrete model of polyacetylene: Introduction

 \section{Introduction}

-The goal of this article is to prove an exponential decay property for critical points in the SSH model.
-This model was introduced by Su, Schrieffer and Heeger to describe polyacetylene, which is a long one-dimensional chain of carbon (and hydrogen) atoms.
-In this model, the chain can lower its total energy by dimerizing.
-This physical phenomenon was first predicted by Peierls~\cite{Pei96} (see also~\cite{Fro54}) and is now known as the Peierls distorsion or dimerization.
+The goal of this article is to prove an exponential decay property for critical points in the SSH energy.
+The SSH model was introduced by Su, Schrieffer and Heeger to describe polyacetylene, which is a long one-dimensional chain of carbon (and hydrogen) atoms.
+In this model, the energy may be written as a function of a real sequence ${\bf t}=(t_n)_{n\in I}$.
+Each number $t_n$ represents an electronic hopping amplitude between the $n$-th atom and the $(n+1)$-th atom.
+It is related to their distance $d_n$ by an affine relation of the form $t_n=a - b d_n$.
+The index set $I$ is $\mathbb{Z}/L\mathbb{Z}$ for a closed chain with $L$ carbon atoms, and $I=\mathbb{Z}$ for an infinite chain.
+It is a well known fact that the chain can lower its total energy by dimerizing.
+This physical phenomenon was first predicted by Peierls~\cite{Pei96} (see also~\cite{Fro54}) and is now known as the Peierls distortion or dimerization.

-Actually, Kennedy and Lieb~\cite{KenLie04}, and Lieb and Nachtergaele~\cite{LieNac95} proved that the minimizers of the SSH energy associated to closed polyacetylene with an even number $L$ of carbon atoms are always $2$-periodic.
-When $L = 2 \ {\rm mod} \ 4$ or when $L = 0 \ {\rm mod} \ 4$ is large enough, these minimizers are dimerized, in the sense that they are $2$-periodic, but not $1$ periodic.
-In this situation, there are exactly two minimizing configurations of this energy, that we call $\bt^-$ and $\bt^+$.
+Actually, Kennedy and Lieb~\cite{KenLie04}, and Lieb and Nachtergaele~\cite{LieNac95} proved that the minimizers of the SSH energy associated to closed polyacetylene with an even number $L$ of carbon atoms at zero temperature are always $2$-periodic.
+When $L \equiv 2 \ {\rm mod} \ 4$ or when $L \equiv 0 \ {\rm mod} \ 4$ is large enough, these minimizers are dimerized, in the sense that they are $2$-periodic but not $1$ periodic.
+In this situation, there are exactly two minimizing configurations of the energy, that we call $\bt^-$ and $\bt^+$.
 They are of the form

-Here, $t_n$ denotes the hopping amplitude between the $n$-th atom and the $(n+1)$-th atom.
-It is related to their distance $d_n$ by an affine relation of the form $t_n=a - b d_n$.
-The quantity $W > 0$ is the average hopping amplitude between the atoms, and $\delta > 0$ is the distorsion.
-This distorsion phenomenon remains in the thermodynamic limit, that is when the number of atom goes to infinity.
-We proved in \cite{GonKouSer23} that this distorsion disappears at a sufficiently high temperature.
+The quantity $W > 0$ is the average hopping amplitude between neighbouring carbon atoms, and $\delta > 0$ is the distortion.
+At zero temperature this distortion phenomenon remains in the thermodynamic limit, that is when the number of carbon atoms $L$ goes to infinity.
+However, we proved in \cite{GonKouSer23} that the distortion disappears at a sufficiently high temperature.
 More precisely there is a critical temperature below which the polyacetylene chain is dimerized ($\delta > 0$) and behaves as an insulator, and above which it is 1-periodic ($\delta = 0$) and behaves as a metal.

 In this paper, we study a family of critical points, namely homoclinic and heteroclinic critical points, for the infinite SSH model at zero temperature.
 Using the terminology of dynamical systems, a configuration $\bt = (t_n)_{n \in \Z}$ is said to be {\bf homoclinic} if